-Here’s why your skincare or makeup could be flaking off of your face in tiny grey worm-like ways and what to do about it, short of lint-rollering your head (this won’t work because you’re not a coat).
+Here’s why your skincare or makeup could be flaking off of your face in tiny grey worm-like bits, and what to do about it, short of lint-rollering your head (this won’t work because you’re not a coat).

 You’re rushing your regime